ocademy-ai/machine-learning/awesome/CONTRIBUTING.md

 #### STEP 4.
 Resolve conflicts

-If there is no conflict in your pr, you can skip this step.
-Otherwise, you can resolve conflicts according to the following solution.
+If your PR does not have any conflicts, you can proceed to the next step.
+However, if conflicts are present, follow the steps below to resolve them effectively.

-1. go to github actions page, find your pr and copy the output of `Show database differences` and save it as a `.sql` file.
+1. Access the GitHub Action page and locate your PR.
+Copy the output of the `Show database differences` and save it as a .sql file.
-2. reset your code by `git reset --hard upstream/main`.
+2. To reset your code to the original state, execute the following command in your command-line interface: `git reset --hard upstream/main`.
-3. execute the `.sql` file in SQLiteStudio.
+3. Open SQLiteStudio and execute the .sql file you saved in the previous step.
-4. push your changes to the corresponding origin branch.
+4. Once the changes have been successfully applied, push the modified database to the appropriate origin branch using the following command: `git push origin branch-name`.

-**Note**: Do not pass the .sql file to pr together, you can delete it after you execute the file
+**Note**: Remember not to include the .sql file in your PR.
+You can safely delete it after executing the file to resolve the conflicts.

 #### An example